paulinho-16/MEIC-DS/wiki/2-domain-analysis.md

 Our final client is the factory of the French automaker Peugeot in Viseu, Portugal, PSA.
 However, our direct call is to the FEUP Research Lab, DIGI 2.
 It is that as middleman and consultant in the process to promote faster and more efficient communication.

 PSA Peugeot-Citroen: Located in Mangualde, Viseu, is one of two factories that produce cars in Portugal.
-Founded in 1962, it employes 700 workers and has a production line of light cargo vehicles for Citroen Peugeot and Opel.
+Founded in 1962, it employs 700 workers and has a production line of light cargo vehicles for Citroen Peugeot and Opel.

 DIGI 2: Lab funded at FEUP that presents itself on the website as follows:
 * The Digital and Intelligent Industry Lab is part of the Research Center for Systems and Technologies (SYSTEC), Faculty of Engineering of the University of Porto (FEUP).